BACK

 • The laundry area would need to stay downstairs.

 In the final layout, the central stair opens into a versatile family space our clients can adapt as their children get older.
 Enclosing the private areas helped make the basement feel cozy and appropriately sized.
-By adding a bedroom just passed the lower hallway, occupants get the privacy they need in an end-of-day retreat.
+Adding a bedroom just past the lower hallway gives occupants all necessary privacy.

 A new shelf display will give the family plenty of room for storing all their board games, while the nearby workout zone provides the right space for their preferred gym equipment.